 By working with all project stakeholders like ship owners, shipyards, system suppliers and classification societies, Deltamarin has been able to generate a unique centre of excellence in cruise vessel design and project management.

-Starting from the conceptual design phase, where efficiency and functionality of the vessel are created, Deltamarin has developed its design procedures to deliver safe, compact and economically-sound concepts.
+Starting from the conceptual design phase, where efficiency and functionality of the vessel are created, Deltamarin has developed its design procedures to deliver safe, compact and economically sound concepts.
 Our R&D efforts together with our world-class hydrodynamic expertise focus on energy efficiency optimisation in ship systems.
 You will always receive a top-class design in terms of energy efficiency.
 Read more about our extensive know-how in energy efficiency.

 If your vessels operate in the polar regions, our experience in ice conditions and winterisation give a solid basis for assessing if your project or existing vessel fulfils the Polar Code requirements.
 We have already audited 50 ships on safety and environmental issues.

-For conversions, Deltamarin offers you a wide range of services from feasibility studies for Emission Control Areas (ECA) operations or fuel-saving modifications to full EPCM package deliveries of scrubbers or ballast water treatment systems.
+For conversions, Deltamarin offers you a wide range of services from feasibility studies for operations in the Emission Control Areas (ECA) or fuel-saving modifications to full EPCM (Engineering, Procurement, Construction Management) package deliveries of scrubbers or ballast water treatment systems.

 Example of our cruise vessel references